The Grass Valley Massacre

 When Brigham Young heard of the massacre he was furious, but as before no action was taken against the aggressors.
 Every attempt was made to keep the incident out of the papers for fear of the government taking action against them, and may have interfered with Utah achieving statehood.
 Eventually the word got around but surprisingly nothing happened.

-Note: The Term "squaw" is a derogatory term to the American Indian.
+Note: This account is historically known as the "squaw fight" a derogatory term to the American Indian.
+Phillip B Gottfredson changed the name to the "Grass Valley Massacre."
 The forgoing account is taken from historical records as they were written, and does not reflect the attitude of this website our anyone associated with it.
 We respect and honor the customs and traditions of the First Nation peoples of Utah. - Phillip B Gottfredson (Source: Indian Depredations in Utah)